markkcc/crxaminer/README.md

 It depends on your risk appetite and threat model.
 It is worth putting into perspective the purpose of an extension in relation to its apparent risk.

-The overall risk rating of an extension is not meant to be a blanket judgement of worthiness.
-Rather, it should be used to understand, in the worst case, the impact of the extension authors or associated infrastructure becoming malicious (including via compromise).
+A high risk rating doesn't mean an extension is bad or untrustworthy.
+It just shows what damage could be done if the extension or its creators were to become malicious in the future (or get compromised).

 ### What is a CRX3 file?